 If Susan would have reported her injury, her employer would have paid for her medical treatment.
 Her employer would also be required to let her attend her physical therapy sessions without repercussions at work.
 Her employer would also likely have to pay for her back surgery in this situation.
 Thankfully, in this situation, Susan may still be able to bring a workers’ compensation claim, but her options are much more limited.

 Although this story is only fiction, it really can happen.
 In some situations, workers do not seek medical attention at all.
 This is not only bad for your workers’ compensation claim, it is also bad for your health.
 If you suffer through a work injury, you should always report it to your employer, no matter how minor you think it is.
 Then, get the medical attention that you need to address your injury.
 Taking care of your personal health is extremely important.

 Future Treatment for Otherwise Minor Injuries

 The workers’ compensation system has developed a method to adjust your benefits for injuries that could get worse or need treatment in the future.
 They refer to this as future medical benefits, and, as the name implies, it is a set aside amount that you can use for any future medical care.
 A skilled workers’ compensation attorney can help you craft this type of agreement with your employer so you are protected in the future.
-Call Jim Glaser Law at 781-689-2277 or fill out our online form to request a free case evaluation.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.